Pride (musical): Background

-The film's director Matthew Warchus announced that a stage musical version of Pride was in development in 2022 with Stephen Beresford (original screenwriter) writing the script.
-The musical was officially announced on 29 April 2025 as part of Indhu Rubasingham's inaugural season announcement as Director of the Royal National Theatre, in a co-production with Sherman Theatre.
+announced that a stage musical was in development with Beresford returning to write the script.

+The musical was officially announced on 29 April 2025, as part of Indhu Rubasingham's inaugural season announcement as Director of the Royal National Theatre, in a co-production with Sherman Theatre.

 Production

 World premiere: Cardiff and London (2026)

-The musical will have its world premiere at the Sherman Theatre in Cardiff from 31 March to 18 April 2026, before transferring to the Dorfman Theatre at the Royal National Theatre in London from 11 June to 12 September 2026.
-It will be directed by Matthew Warchus, set and costume designed by Bunny Christie and choreographed by Lizzi Gee.
+The musical had its world premiere with preview performances at the Sherman Theatre in Cardiff from 31 March to 18 April 2026, before transferring to the Dorfman Theatre at the National Theatre in London from 11 June, with an official opening night on 25 June, running until 12 September 2026.
+It is directed by Matthew Warchus, set and costume designed by Bunny Christie and choreographed by Lizzi Gee.
+Casting was announced on 20 January 2026.

+Following the run at the National, the musical will transfer to the Bridge Theatre from 12 November 2026, running until 8 May 2027.